apache/arrow-rs/arrow/README.md

 The `arrow` crate provides the following features which may be enabled in your `Cargo.toml`:

 - `csv` (default) - support for reading and writing Arrow arrays to/from csv files
+- `json` (default) - support for reading and writing Arrow array to/from json files
 - `ipc` (default) - support for reading [Arrow IPC Format](https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc), also used as the wire protocol in [arrow-flight](https://crates.io/crates/arrow-flight)
 - `ipc_compression`  - Enables reading and writing compressed IPC streams (also enables `ipc`)
 - `prettyprint` - support for formatting record batches as textual columns